Sandusky County Court Records

 Are Court Records Public in Sandusky County?

-Ohio law establishes a strong presumption of public access to government records.
-Under Ohio Revised Code Section 149.43, any person may request access to public records held by a county office or court, and the responsible office must make those records available for inspection promptly and provide copies within a reasonable period of time.
-Sandusky County’s public records policy conforms to the requirements of ORC 149.43, and the county has posted its policy in accordance with Section 149.43(E)(2).
+Ohio law leans strongly toward keeping government records open.
+Under Ohio Revised Code Section 149.43, anyone can ask to see public records held by a county office or court, and the office in charge has to make them available for inspection promptly and provide copies within a reasonable time.
+Sandusky County's public records policy follows the requirements of ORC 149.43, and the county has posted its policy under Section 149.43(E)(2).

-Ohio Supreme Court Rule 45 governs public access to court records specifically and requires courts and clerks to make court records available to any requester.
-However, certain categories of records are exempt from public inspection, including:
+Ohio Supreme Court Rule 45 deals specifically with access to court records, requiring courts and clerks to make those records available to any requester.
+That said, some categories are off-limits to public inspection, including:

 • Domestic relations and some juvenile case documents where courts have restricted access